naston70/jeremys-it-lab/20.STP/other-sources/neil-anderson/stp.path.selection.md

 * Spanning Tree only blocks ports on one side of the blocked link
 * BPDUs continue to be sent over the link but other traffic is dropped

+#### Root, Designated and Blocking Ports

+The easy way to determine which ports are which:

+1. Determine the Root Bridge first (best Bridge ID)
+2. All ports on the Root Bridge are Designated Ports
+3. Determine the Root Ports on the other switches (lowest cost to Root Bridge)